iReniarku/swgoh-raid-analysis/README.md

 - **GitHub Actions** - Automatic deployment
 - **GitHub Pages** - Hosting

 ## License

-This project is intended for private use.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and redistribute this project, including for commercial and private purposes.
+See the LICENSE file for details.